-In addition, many Israeli citizens are obligated to perform several days, and in some cases more, of annual military reserve duty each year until they reach the age of 40 (or older, for reservists who are military officers or who have certain occupations) and, in the event of a military conflict, may be called to active duty.
+In addition, many Israeli citizens are obligated to perform several days, and in some cases more, of annual military reserve duty each year until they reach the age of 40 (or older, for reservists who are military officers or who have certain occupations) and, in the event of a military conflict and/or national civil emergencies, may be called to active duty.
 In response to increases in terrorist activity, there have been periods of significant call-ups of military reservists.
 It is possible that there will be military reserve duty call-ups in the future.
 Our operations could be disrupted by such call-ups, which may include the call-up of members of our management.
 Such disruption could materially adversely affect our business, prospects, financial condition and results of operations.

-It may be difficult to enforce a U.S. judgment against us, our officers and directors or the experts named in this prospectus in Israel or the United States, or to assert U.S. securities laws claims in Israel or serve process on our officers and directors or experts.
+It may be difficult to enforce a U.S. judgment against us, our officers and directors or the experts named in this Annual Report in Israel or the United States, or to assert U.S. securities laws claims in Israel or serve process on our officers and directors or experts.

 Most of our directors or officers are not residents of the United States and most of their and our assets are located outside the United States.
-Most of the experts named in this prospectus are also not residents of the United States.
-Service of process upon us or our non-U.S. resident directors and officers, and the experts named in this prospectus, and enforcement of judgments obtained in the United States against us or our non-U.S. our directors and executive officers or such experts may be difficult to obtain within the United States.
-We have been informed by our legal counsel in Israel that it may be difficult to assert claims under U.S. securities laws in original actions instituted in Israel or obtain a judgment based on the civil liability provisions of U.S. federal securities laws.
+Most of the experts named in this Annual Report are also not residents of the United States.
+Service of process upon us or our non-U.S. resident directors and officers, and the experts named in this Annual Report, and enforcement of judgments obtained in the United States against us or our non-U.S. our directors and executive officers or such experts may be difficult to assert claims under U.S. securities laws in original actions instituted in Israel or obtain a judgment based on the civil liability provisions of U.S. federal securities laws.
 Israeli courts may refuse to hear a claim based on a violation of U.S. securities laws against us or our non-U.S. officers and directors because Israel may not be the most appropriate forum to bring such a claim.
 In addition, even if an Israeli court agrees to hear a claim, it may determine that Israeli law and not U.S. law is applicable to the claim.
 If U.S. law is found to be applicable, the content of applicable U.S. law must be proved as a fact, typically through an expert witness, which can be a time-consuming and costly process.
 Certain matters of procedure will also be governed by Israeli law.
 There is little binding case law in Israel addressing the matters described above.
 Israeli courts might not enforce judgments rendered outside of Israel, which may make it difficult to collect on judgments rendered outside of Israel against us or our non-U.S. officers and directors.